CAMDEN COUNTY BOARD OF CHOSEN FREEHOLDERS

 8. Knee Surgery

 6. Where a participant is required by his/her doctor to undergo diagnostic tests prior to surgery being performed, to be considered a covered benefit under the County's self-insured health benefits program, such pre-admission testing must be performed on an outpatient basis unless the participant's doctor certifies in advance to the program's Administrator, and in writing, that special medical circumstances require that the procedure be performed in a hospital.

 7. There will be no benefits paid under the County's self-insured health benefits program for any treatment provided in a hospital emergency room except where the treating doctor certifies in writing that such treatment was necessitated by an accident or life saving emergency.

-9. When any payment is made under the County's self-insured health benefits program, the County shall be subrogated to all the rights of recovery of the participants against any third party.
+9. When any payment is made under the County's self-insured health benefits program, the County shall be subrogated to all rights of recovery of the participant against any third party.
 Participants will be required to enter into subrogation agreements to this effect as appropriate.

-All new employees hired between September 5, 1995 and the date this Agreement is signed shall be required to pay a portion of the premium cost for the health care and prescription coverage selected in accordance with the following schedule:
+13. All new employees hired between November 8, 1995 and the signing of this Agreement, shall be required to pay a portion of the premium cost for the health care and prescription coverage selected in accordance with the following schedule:

 Years of Employment Percentage of Co-Pay